intel/QAT-ZSTD-Plugin/SECURITY.md

 # Security Policy
+Intel is committed to rapidly addressing security vulnerabilities affecting our customers and providing clear guidance on the solution, impact, severity and mitigation.

 ## Reporting a Security Vulnerability

-Visit https://intel.com/security for information on how to report security vulnerabilities.
-Do not report any security vulnerability as a regular issue in this repository.
+Please report any security vulnerabilities in this project utilizing the guidelines [here](https://www.intel.com/content/www/us/en/security-center/vulnerability-handling-guidelines.html).